Pay for additional services in your Visual Studio Team Services account

-Q: Why don't I see my Visual Studio Online account after I sign in to Azure?
+Q: Why don't I see my Visual Studio Team Services account?

 Q: How do I get charged?

-A: You're billed monthly but only for resources used above the free monthly limits:
+A: You're billed monthly but only for services used above the free monthly limits.

-- Additional load testing time is charged per virtual user minute.
-This is the number of virtual users specified in the load test run, multiplied by the duration of the run in minutes.
+For Cloud-based Load Testing, you're charged per virtual user minute.
+This is the number of virtual users specified in the test run, multiplied by the duration of the run in minutes.

-- Graduated discounts for build and load testing are calculated based on your Azure subscription billing cycle
+Graduated discounts for Build (XAML) and Cloud-based Load Testing are calculated based on your Azure subscription billing cycle.

 Q: Where can I check my bill?

 A: If you're the Azure subscription owner or an Azure administrator, check your bill at the Azure usage and billing portal.

 Q: What if I have other questions about my bill?